 - why was unemployment around 4-5% in the US economy until the 1970s? - why did the increase in the 70s and 80s, and then decline again in the late 90s? - why did it then remain high throughout the 90s and 2000s? - why did European unemployment increase in the 1970s and remain persistently high? - is the unemployment rate the relevant variable to focus on?
 Or the labor force participation rate?
-Or the non-employment rate? - why is the composition of employment so different across countries? - male versus female, young versus old, high versus low wages
+Or the non-employment rate? - why did unemployment shoot up and then decline rapidly during Covid? - why is the composition of employment so different across countries? - male versus female, young versus old, high versus low wages